SAP-samples/teched2023-XP265/exercises/ex4/README.md

 <img src="/exercises/ex4/images/43.png">

-4. On the lower part of the pop-up menu, press on **Add** to add name-value pair for the specified expression
+4. On the lower part of the pop-up window, press on **Add** to add name-value pair for the specified expression

 <img src="/exercises/ex4/images/44.png">